 Surround yourself with supportive family and close friends.
 Let them know how they can support you emotionally like listening while you talk about your baby and your sadness.
-You need time to grieve, rest, heal physically, and to connect with each other.
+You need time to grieve, rest, heal physically, and to connect with loved ones.
 Your feelings and reactions are your own.
-They may not be the same as anyone else's and that's okay.
+They may not be the same as anyone else's and that's OK.
 You will need some time to work through your grief in your own way.

-Going back home after the death of a baby is often a very emotional time.
+Going back home after the death of your baby is often a very emotional time.
 It may make the loss of your hopes and dreams of a future with your baby more real.

 When you're ready, you and your partner may wish to put away any baby things or furniture together, or as a family.
-It may be an important part of dealing with your loss for each of you.
-Some people may tell you that you won’t be as sad if you put these things away.
+It may be an important part of dealing with the loss for each of you.
 It's important to remember you don't have to rush to do this.

-Remember that you may need time to rest or go back to the hospital or clinic for follow-up appointments.
-Talk with your healthcare provider if you:
+Remember that you may need time to rest.
+You may also need time to go back to the hospital or clinic for follow-up appointments.
+Talk with your doctor or healthcare provider if you:

 - need help arranging for time off work